 But President Jacob Zuma retains widespread support, especially in rural areas, and the ANC’s patronage network and deep coffers could help it maintain a hold in the majority of the 278 municipalities.

 “I’m voting for the current government, I am happy with its work,” said 50-year-old Benedict Tuge in Soweto.
 “A lot of things have changed in this country since 1994.”

 The vote is seen by some as a referendum on Zuma, who has been weakened by corruption scandals, court cases and dire economic data, including an unemployment rate of 27 percent and zero percent GDP growth.

 The DA, which controls in Cape Town, is looking to take new cities and build momentum ahead on the 2019 general election.

 “It is a historic day today, we have got to do everything in our power to vote for change.
-This is our moment,” said Mmusi Maimane, the party’s first black leader, as he cast his ballot in Johannesburg.
+This is our moment,” said Mmusi Maimane, the party’s first black leader, as he voted in Johannesburg.

 – Fight for the cities –

 The final polls by Ipsos showed the DA ahead in Nelson Mandela Bay (Port Elizabeth) and in a close fight in Tshwane (Pretoria) and Johannesburg.

 The results, most of which are expected on Thursday, may pile pressure on Zuma, 74, to step down before his second term ends in 2019.